AIdeveloper-oz/AutonomousDriving/Finding Lane Lines - Notes.md

-###Canny Edge Detection using OpenCV function `Canny`
+###1.
+Canny Edge Detection using OpenCV function `Canny`
 ```python
 edges = cv2.Canny(gray, low_threshold, high_threshold)
 ```
 Applying Canny to the image **gray** and your output will be another image called **edges**. **low_threshold** and **high_threshold** are your thresholds for edge detection.
 The algorithm will first detect strong edge (strong gradient) pixels above the high_threshold, and reject pixels below the low_threshold.
 Next, pixels with values between the **low_threshold** and **high_threshold** will be included as long as they are connected to strong edges.
 The output edges is a binary image with white pixels tracing out the detected edges and black everywhere else.

-###Hough Transform on Edges to detect lines using an OpenCV function called HoughLinesP
+###2.
+Hough Transform on Edges to detect lines using an OpenCV function called HoughLinesP
 ```python
 lines = cv2.HoughLinesP(edges, rho, theta, threshold, np.array([]), min_line_length, max_line_gap)
 ```